 - 4.62 It is the responsibility of the Dean of School or nominee to allocate a Lead Supervisor and other Supervisors and the proposed supervision arrangements must be submitted for approval with the application for registration.
-See Regulation 4.6. - 4.63 Emeritus Professors who are still active in research in the field of study, recognised supervisors of the University and appropriate staff in partner organisations (see Regulation 4.59 footnote) as outlined in the collaborative/supervision agreement may be appointed to the supervisory team in line with the criteria in Regulation 4.59 above. - 4.64 For Doctorate programmes that include a taught component, arrangements for supervision should be made in conjunction with the programme leader.
+See Regulation 4.6. - 4.63 Emeritus Professors, honorary and visiting appointees who are active in research in the field of study, recognised supervisors of the University and appropriate staff in partner organisations (see Regulation 4.59 footnote) as outlined in the collaborative/supervision agreement may be appointed to the supervisory team in line with the criteria in Regulation 4.59 above. - 4.64 For Doctorate programmes that include a taught component, arrangements for supervision should be made in conjunction with the programme leader.